flybywiresim/docs/docs/dev-corner/development-projects/documentation-project/writing-documentation.md

 - Add images to the section's asset folder.
 Consider creating a folder for your page when using several images.
 - Although the FlyByWire Documentation Team will take care of navigation, it might still be of interest how the navigation is done.
 This is well explained on the [mkdocs-awesome-pages-plugin's README on their GitHub](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin#Features){target=new}

+### Extra Features

+We have included through built in and external plugins some extra features to help with documentation building and layout.

 !!! tip "Embedding YouTube Videos"
     We have included the plugin `mkdocs-video` to streamline adding YouTube embeds into documentation.
 This removes the necessity to inline `<iframe>` information within documentation pages.